I started listening to podcasts in 2021. I am sharing a list of four that I listen to regularly. Surprising to me, none of them are about Chicago.

 Hauser, Philip M. and Evelyn M. Kitigawa, editors.
 Local Community Fact Book for Chicago 1950.
 Chicago, Illinois : University of Chicago, 1953. p18

-You can find that book in the Newberry library.
+You can find that book in the Newberry library in Chicago.
 Request it on their computer and a librarian will fetch and bring it to you.
 I did that in 2015 (which was also the first time I visited the library).

 Here’s what that book looks like, and you can see “Summerdale” mentioned at the end of the third paragraph on the page for the Uptown community area (which is an official place with a permanent boundary):

 During the 1870’s and 1880’s, Uptown was still predominantly open country.
 The area east of Clark Street, from Montrose to devon, was a farming community.
 At each of the station that had been opened on the Chicago and Milwaukee line –at Argyle, Berwyn, Bryn Mawr and Devon Avenues–there were a few frame residences.
 West of Clark Street, a substantial portion of the land was swampy.
 Scattered settlements, chiefly the frame cottages of railroad employees, appeared along the Northwestern railroad tracks.
 An important factor in the growth of this area was the opening of the Ravenswood station at Wilson Avenue.
 The opening of another station on this line at Foster Avenue, eventually gave his to the settlement of Summerdale.